greduan/blog-content/blog/2022/12/22/using-svelte-components-in-a-django-app.md

 });
 ```

-Of course I included some Django templating, because I need to grab the data
+Of course, I included some Django templating, because I need to grab the data
 from the back end, but you can do that in any which way you like.

 As you can see it's a similar usage to when you are creating a Svelte SPA.